£109.64

 format_list_bulleted What to do

-- Fasten sheep netting (or 3 strands of taut plain or barbed wire) to the corner posts between the middle and top rails, and between the middle rail and the bottom rail.
+- Fasten sheep netting (or 3 strands of taut plain or barbed wire) to corner posts between the middle and top rails, and between the middle rail and the bottom rail.
+Use sheep netting instead of barbed wire between the middle rail and the bottom rail if sheep are likely to graze the parcel.

 - Design the tree guard to allow access for formative pruning, applying mulch and clearing vegetation around the base of each tree.